rundexter/documentation/source/includes/_tutorial.md

 Our use of these events is pretty straightforward.
 Did we see an error?
 Pass it up through the callback.
 Have we streamed enough readable data to act on?
 Stash the data we found in an `items[]` array.
 Are we at the end of the stream?
 We're done, call back with the stuff we found.

 Again, we've done nothing special or Dexter-specific yet.
-We've added a few 3rd party libraries to a Node.js library and wrapped up their basic functionality with some callbacks.
+We've added a few third-party libraries to a Node.js library and wrapped up their basic functionality with some callbacks.
 Now, onto getting our module ready for use in Dexter.

 ## Phase 4: Wiring it up
 ```javascript